Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 -

-4. Celebrate Your Victories and Create a Lasting Boundary-Setting Mindset
+4. Sustaining a Boundary-Setting Mindset

 Acknowledge and celebrate your successes, no matter how small, as you progress on your boundary-setting journey.
 By focusing on the positive outcomes and personal growth that come with setting boundaries, you can create a self-reinforcing cycle that gradually makes the process feel more natural, effortless, and integrated into your daily life.